 The event in Ferrara, was particularly significant.
 It was hosted by a group of people expelled from the M5S back in 2009 for asking for inner democracy.
 They too formed a political party centered around LQFB (without https encryption, oh no!).

 Other conseguences were the decision of the regional M5S group in Sicily to develop their programme in LQFB.
 It won them a solid percentage in the regional parliament.
-That was possible because regional groups in the M5S are usually allowed to take decisions for themselves.
+That was possible because regional groups in the M5S are usually allowed to take decisions for themselves, so they can experiment with the sort of internal democracy that the national organization doesn't have.

 Some days ago he finally unleashed the official M5S participation tool.
 According to the description, the original proponent of a proposal stays in control during the entire phase of debate, then the text becomes an official law proposal.
 There isn't even a mention of any vote taking place.
 I can only hope the press got it wrong.
 But even in this case the M5S leadership claims the tool is "inspired" by Liquid Feedback.
 Alright.